EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

    Simulation result.
 Top: raster plot of 150 randomly selected neurons.
 Three spike trains are visually highlighted.
 Middle: time evolution of the population activity A(t).
 Bottom: Membrane voltage of three neurons.
 The red color in the top and bottom panels identifies the same neuron.

-To get started, call the function  :func:`LIF_spiking_network.getting_started` or copy the following code into a Jupyter notebook.
+To get started, call the function  :func:`.brunel_model.LIF_spiking_network.getting_started` or copy the following code into a Jupyter notebook.

 .. code-block:: py